CafeDatabase/segment-growth-simulation/README.md

 2.- Ensure DBMS_SPACE package can be executed properly, user has all privileges and all DBA stuff by runing this test:
 	SQL> @test_dbms_space_growth_trend.sql

+	NOTE:
-	NOTE: EXCEPTION in chrow processing -  code: -14551  msg: ORA-14551 for the first row is an acceptable value!
+	EXCEPTION in chrow processing -  code: -14551  msg: ORA-14551
+	This output is acceptable value!
+It's caused by a somehow bug or something and it's purely informative.
+	It didn't raises itself an exception or error.
+Just ignore it!

 3.- Run create_segment_growth_table script.
 It will create a table named CAPACITY_SEGMENTS to store the simulation results.
 	SQL> @create_segment_growth_table.sql